HazyResearch/legalbench/README.md

 Task train data should be formatted as TSV (tab separated value) file.
 The first row of the TSV file should contain a header for each column of data.
 Most tasks will have only two columns, corresponding to the task input and the correct task output (e.g., [Unfair TOS](/tasks/unfair_tos/)).
 However, a task may have more than one column (e.g., [Statutory Reasoning Assessment](/legalbench/tasks/statutory_reasoning_assessment)).
 Each remaining row in the file should correspond to a sample.
 Task training data should consist of between 5-7 samples.
 The file should be named `train.tsv`.

+If you wish to add metadata for each sample---to categorize subgroups in the dataset which implicate similar challenges---then add that as a column.
+For instance, [Hearsay](https://github.com/HazyResearch/legalbench/tree/main/tasks/hearsay) consists of a `slice` column, which describes the element of the hearsay rule being tested for each sample.

 ### Task test data

 The test data file should be formatted identically to the train data file.
 Test data should consist of at least 50 samples.
 The file should be named `test.tsv`.

 ### Base prompt

 The base prompt file contains a prompt that can be used to solve the task.
-Below is an example of a prompt for the [Hearsay](tasks/hearsay/) task.
+Below is an example of a prompt for the [Hearsay](https://github.com/HazyResearch/legalbench/tree/main/tasks/hearsay) task.

 ```text
 Hearsay is an out-of-court statement introduced to prove the truth of the matter asserted.